vishnurs/bootconfirm/Readme.txt

-A jquery bootstrap confirm box plugin.
+A jquery bootstrap confirm box plugin mainly designed for HTTP requests.

-You can use this for HTTP requests and also for any element.
+You can use this for forms including POST and GET requests and even for redirection using an anchor tag.

-You need to have following files included before usin this plugin.
+You need to have following files included before using this plugin.

 Javascript
 ----------------------------------------------------------